 The American old west frontier is the backdrop to all the action and as well as the above six game modes, players can choose their avatar from four unique and diverse characters, each with their own weapons load out, skills and boosters of which can be used to enhance team members around the player and within range.
-These characters are “The Blaster”, “The Deputy”, “The Gunslinger” and “The Trapper.”
+These characters are “The Blaster,” “The Deputy,” “The Gunslinger” and “The Trapper.”

 Into the Sunset

-Video games, their contents, characters and their environments can be an open playground to developers out there who have the ideas to create a world for us to get lost in and that are getting more realistic and immersive year-on-year.
+Video games, their contents, characters and their environments can be an open playground to developers out there who have the ideas to create a world for us to get lost in and which are getting more realistic and immersive year-on-year.

 From a present day, modern era and into the future of video games, stories and adventures, developers and artists can explore a lot of possibilities and design for characters, weapons, technology, vehicles, environments and story lines with only their own imaginations being limited.

-What I’m getting at and trying to make a point about is that any developer who wants to re-visit an old west genre of game are limited, in a way to the era, what was about and how things were in the time.
+What I’m getting at and trying to make a point about is that any developer who wants to re-visit an old west genre of game are limited, in a way to the era, what was about and how things were in that time.
 There won’t be any flash cars with nitro as only horses were used back then, weapons won’t be tactical, infra-red, grenade launching monsters but the simple of rust buckets.

 Characters will be wearing simple ranch pants, hats and sporting a lot of leather accessories compared to current trend clothing, variations in styles, carbon fibre armour plating, wired headsets, mobile phones and special HUD (Heads Up Display) visors.

-I’m not saying its impossible for a team to create and develop a decent western themed game, in fact its a very refreshing change of style and pace compared to other current titles.
-It’s a just brave move to create one as the competition are singing from the same hymn sheet too, with their wild west game also most likely featuring, saloons, wooden barrels and planks, erected buildings, trains, horses, primitive weapons, banks, gunslingers and outlaws etc.
+I’m not saying it’s impossible for a team to create and develop a decent western themed game, in fact it’s a very refreshing change of style and pace compared to other current titles.
+It’s just a brave move to create one as the competition are singing from the same hymn sheet too, with their wild west game also most likely featuring, saloons, wooden barrels and planks, erected buildings, trains, horses, primitive weapons, banks, gunslingers and outlaws etc.